Notify me

 One prominent influence on many aesthetic watches is the enduring legacy of craftsmanship and artisanal expertise, particularly evident in luxury watchmaking.
 High-quality materials, intricate detailing, and meticulous finishing contribute to the timeless elegance associated with brands like Rolex and Patek Philippe.

 The evolution of watch dials and cases has also been shaped by architectural and design movements.
 Art Deco, with its geometric shapes and luxurious materials, has left an indelible mark on watch aesthetics, as seen in the sleek lines of classic timepieces.
-Similarly, the minimalist ethos of Bauhaus has inspired the clean, functional designs of many watches, emphasizing simplicity and legibility.
+Similarly, the minimalist ethos of Bauhaus has inspired the clean, functional designs of many watches, emphasizing simplicity and legibility, as well as being part of the origins of art jewellery which moves beyond the insistence on highly polished surfaces, accepting forms and textures as what they are, in all their natural complexity.

 DB28 XP Météorite by De Bethune:

 De bethune DB28 XP Meteorite.
-An aesthetic watch
+An aesthetic watch, blue and dark grey, isolated on white background

 (Photo used with permission)